What is my trash / recycling / bulky waste pick up day?

 Where can I find paper shredding services?

-Shredded paper can be recycled in the curbside recycling carts, but it must be contained in a clear plastic bag before it is placed in the cart.
 If you have a large volume of papers that need shredding, you will have to use a shredding service.
+Commercial services are often available at office supply stores.
 The City no longer offers shred days.
+Shredded paper is NOT accepted in the curbside recycling.

 Where can I drop off recyclables if I have large items or too much for my cart?